ferrx electromagnetic steel examination

 non-intrusive monitoring of pipes

 The Sensor Interface (SI) unit contains circuits for signal conditioning and digitalization and for high current excitation.
-Each unit handles up to four matrices with a total of 28 sensing pairs and four pairs for current excitation.
-Communication with the instrument is linked via a multidrop digital bus, with up to eight SI units (altogether 224 pairs) on one cable per instrument and system.
+Each unit handles up to four matrices with a total of 28 sensing pin pairs and four pairs for current excitation.
+Communication with the instrument is linked via a multidrop digital bus, with up to eight SI units (altogether 224 pin pairs) on one cable per instrument and system.
 The picture shows SI encapsulation for use in onshore applications.

 • Ingress protection: IP68